FOSSEE/st-scripts/getting-started-ipython/script.rst

 expression to the required one.
 We hit enter to see the output of ``print``.

+.. #[[Anoop: We could create a slide with heading Tab Completion and give the question as an exercise, basically I feel more slides should be used]]

 Now, let's say we want to use the function ``round``.
 We type ``ro`` at the prompt and hit the tab key.
 As you can see, the IPython completes the command.
 This feature is called the tab-completion.